 Students who are interested in tax law have the unique opportunity to enroll in courses in the Graduate Tax Program (GTP).
 The GTP's faculty primarily consists of leading tax professionals drawn from law firms, accounting firms and tax consulting firms throughout New England and from federal and state government revenue departments.
-These courses are offered Monday through Thursday during the late afternoon and early evening hours.
-Students interested in learning more about the GTP's tax offerings are encouraged to contact the GTP office at 617.353.3105 or via email.
-Registration for GTP courses is not available through WebReg; however, the GTP is happy to speak with you about course selection and registration.
+These courses are offered Monday through Friday during the late afternoon and early evening hours.
+Students interested in learning more about the GTP's tax offerings are encouraged to contact the GTP office at 617.353.3105 or via <a href="mailto:e